Film & Television

 COM FT 310: Storytelling for Film & Television

-Required of all undergraduate students in Film & Television.
 An introduction to the art and craft of storytelling through the moving image.
 Particular emphasis will be given to writing short scripts.
 Topics covered include character development and narrative structure as it applies to shorts, features and episodic television.
+This course fulfills a single unit in each of the following BU Hub areas: Writing-intensive Course, Creativity/Innovation.

 COM FT 325: Producing I